splunk/public-o11y-docs/rum/rum-dashboards/rum-custom-dashboards.rst

 ************************************************************

 .. meta::
-   :description: Create custom dashboards to track application metrics that are most relevant to your business.
+   :description: Create custom dashboards in Splunk RUM to track application metrics that are most relevant to your business.

 Create a custom dashboard for any Splunk RUM metric.